costa-rica/kyber-vision-mobile-21-build/docs/TS_CONVERSION_STATUS.md

 **Verified implementation** with TypeScript type checking - all types pass without errors

 The implementation closely follows the v18 reference while properly converting to TypeScript with strict typing.
 All components are now ready for use in the kyber-vision-mobile-20-ts project.

+## Implemented ScriptingSyncVideoSelection.tsx (commit )

+**Created sync reducer** (`src/reducers/sync.ts`) - TypeScript conversion of the v18 sync reducer with proper interfaces for video and session objects

+**Updated store configuration** - Added sync reducer to the Redux store in `src/types/store.ts`

+**Added navigation types** - Added `ScriptingSyncVideoSelection` and `ScriptingSyncVideo` routes to `RootStackParamList` in `src/types/navigation.ts`

+**Created ScriptingSyncVideoSelection screen** (`src/app/review/ScriptingSyncVideoSelection.tsx`) - main screen that handles:

+- Team selection dropdown with proper state management
+- Video list fetching from user's uploaded videos API
+- Video selection for synchronization with scripted actions
+- Navigation to ScriptingSyncVideo screen (prepared for future implementation)
+- Offline mode support preparation
+- Error handling for API calls

+**Updated App.tsx navigation** - Added ScriptingSyncVideoSelection screen to the navigation stack

+**Connected to Home screen** - The "Sync Video" button on Home screen already navigates to ScriptingSyncVideoSelection

+**Key Features Implemented:**

+- Complete TypeScript conversion from JavaScript reference
+- Redux integration with sync reducer for state management
+- Team dropdown functionality for filtering videos
+- API integration for fetching user videos
+- Proper error handling and loading states
+- Responsive design matching existing app patterns
+- Type-safe navigation and component props

+**Verified implementation** with TypeScript type checking - all types pass without errors

+The implementation closely follows the v18 reference while properly converting to TypeScript with strict typing.
+The screen is ready for use and connects to the existing navigation flow from the Home screen.